EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/05-Provision-And-Deploy.md

         | Azure Flexible server for PostgreSQL  |
         | Azure OpenAI Service                  |

-4. On successful completion you will see a `SUCCESS: Your up workflow to provision and deploy to Azure completed in xx minutes xx seconds.` message on the console.
+3. On successful completion you will see a `SUCCESS: Your up workflow to provision and deploy to Azure completed in xx minutes xx seconds.` message on the console.
+When deployment completes, azd will display the application URLs for the deployed services.
+Be sure to note these URLs—especially the one for the frontend.
+If needed, you can always retrieve them later from the Azure Container Apps portal.

 ## Troubleshooting Errors